2jang/2jang/README.md

 ## 🎓 I'm an undergraduate student at the Suwon University in South Korea
 - 🔭 I'm currently working as a Backend Team Lead on multiple projects
-- 🌱 I'm currently learning AI, specifically the principles of Transformers (the probability and statistics is killing me 😅)
+- 🌱 I'm currently learning AI, specifically the principles of Transformers
-- 💻 My main language is JavaScript (TypeScript too, of course!)
+- 💻 My main language is JavaScript and Python (TypeScript too, of course!)
 - 🐧 I use Arch btw!
 Still a big fan of Kali Linux though
 - 💡 My 2025 goal is winning awards at national hackathon competitions!
 - ⚡ Fun fact: My PC has **40GB** of RAM